eli-sauvage/helibot/README.md

 # helibot
-a simple discord bot that counts points : 1 minute in a vocal channel = 1 point
+A simple discord bot that counts points : 1 minute in a vocal channel = 1 point

 hosted on heroku